How can you teach kids mindfulness and help them learn to manage big emotions?

-I have also taught many breathing techniques to my students to use with the calm down jar.
+There are many different breathing techniques you can use with the calm down jar.
 We trace our fingers, blow out pretend candles, smell the “flower,” use a Hoberman Sphere, and more.

 We sometimes shake a calm down jar and place it in the middle of the circle to watch while I ring a singing bowl.